 How To Study The Bible Using The Soap Method!

 Three Tools To Use To Assist With Reading The Bible:

 1. Check out the Bible Hub Tool

 Bible Challenge How To Read The Bible And Enjoy Reading It!

 Bible Challenge Tips to Help You Read The Bible!

 - Think of the Bible as a gourmet meal for the soul.
 A healthy diet can bring peace and purpose to your life and help you deal with stressful situations in a way that would please God.

 - Expect that when you read the Bible, it may seem hard at first.
-Before you begin reading, pray, and ask God to help you understand what you’re about to read.
+Before reading, pray, and ask God to help you understand what you’re about to read.
 Ask Him to show you what He wants you to learn.
 Study Bibles are also helpful in making you more familiar with what you are reading.